-Choose Edit > Spelling and Grammar > Check Grammar With Spelling (a checkmark indicates it’s on), then choose Check Document Now.
+Choose Edit > Spelling and Grammar > Check Grammar With Spelling (a tick indicates it’s on), then choose Check Document Now.
 The first spelling error is highlighted, and grammar errors are underlined in green.

 To see suggested spellings or grammar corrections for a word, Control-click it, then click the correction you want to use.

 To ignore a misspelling, Control-click the word, then choose Ignore Spelling.

 The word is ignored if it occurs again in the presentation (and is highlighted in other presentations).
 If you later want to remove it from the Ignored Words list, choose Keynote > Preferences > Auto-Correction (from the Keynote menu at the top of your screen), then click the Ignored Words button and remove the word.